 Hengam district is the only place where the pod of bottlenose Dolphins live and you can watch them playing and jumping out of the water so friendly.

 It is officially famous among Iranians and a number of foreign visitors as the Colourful Island.
-From the brick red beach to the silver-covered shores and from the show white mountain to the rainbow hills, the mythical attractions of Hormuz draws your heart top on the high rock cliff terrace that opens to the Persian Gulf through the passes of the statue valley.
+From the brick red beach to the silver-covered shores and from the show white mountain to the rainbow hills, the mythical attractions of Hormuz draw your heart top on the high rock cliff terrace that opens to the Persian Gulf through the passes of the statue valley.
 Salty coloured soil of Hormuz highlights your south venture to the point that you will hanker for its peace and special variety, long after you have returned home.

 Hormozgan is the paradise of seafood.
 The flavour of special spices sounds unprecedented.
-Make sure to set an exercise program for your fitness after you have returned home because if you are a seafood lover, you are at a great threat of gaining weight.
+Make sure to set up an exercise program for your fitness after you have returned home because if you are a seafood lover, you are at a great threat of gaining weight.
 The daily catch of fish and various sea aquatics in company with the southern flavour and spices will leave you appreciated.

 Heading toward the east, we will stop at Zarabad state in Baluchistan province to visit the end of the world!
 Darak coast.
 The scenery of palm date trees and grazing camels on the golden sands ends up to an infinite blue sea.
 Although Iranians address darak as the worst place in hell certainly this Darak doesn't have anything to do with hell.
 Challenge yourself to capture the frame of the desert and the sea face to face which only a few locations of this kind can be found in the world.

 The next natural attraction on our way is an active Mud Volcano!
 A significant geological phenomenon in the world is the grey-coloured brother of Geysers.
-Try to climb up to the mud mound and catch a view over the flat land to see how the crater makes mud bubbles and throw warm silt with the power of chemical gases like Methane and Sulfur that come from the heart of the earth.
-Locals give the name of "Napak" to them which means the earth's belly button.
+Try to climb up to the mud mound and catch a view over the flat land to see how the crater makes mud bubbles and throws warm silt with the power of chemical gases like Methane and Sulfur that come from the heart of the earth.
+Locals give the name "Napak" to them which means the earth's belly button.

 As we continue our journey to the east, on the left side of the endless road, while the sea still remains accompanying us on the right side, Mars just appears in our sight.
 The so-called badlands of Baluchistan who are famous In the name of Martian mountains give you a canvas of Mars.